 The construction on the Wooden Firecrackers is not difficult, and with a few standard tools you can make your own, but they did take some time.

 I love how the Front Porch looks with the pop of Red, White & Blue.
-We used the Patriotic Shutter that Doug painted last year, the pillow on the chair received a little update with a red and white checkered napkin for the cover.
+We used the Patriotic Shutter that Doug painted, the pillow on the chair received a little update with a red and white checkered napkin for the cover.
 The Vintage Red Coleman Cooler is fun too, and screams Summertime to me.
 And the galvanized double bucket is full of annual flowers.

 So let’s get busy making some Wooden Firecrackers…

 First you will need to get a 6 1/2 foot by 3 1/2 inch wooden fence post, they can be found at most farm supply stores or stores that sell lumber.
 Cut it into 3 lengths – 30 inch, 22 inch and 14 inches.